afska/piugba/README.md

 - `make start`: Starts the compiled ROM
 - `make rebuild`: Recompiles (clean+build+package) a full ROM
 - `make restart`: Recompiles and starts the ROM
-- `make reimport`: Reimport the songs and starts the ROM without recompiling
+- `make reimport`: Reimports the songs and starts the ROM without recompiling

 #### Parameters